Saikumarkolipaka/Saikumarkolipaka/README.md

 👋 Hello, I'm Saikumar Kolipaka!

-🎓 Recent MSc-IT graduate | Passionate about technology and coding.
+🎓 Recent MSc-IT post-graduate| Passionate about technology and coding.

 🔭 I'm enthusiastic about exploring new technologies and contributing to open-source projects.